 healthy good food.
 I like skiing, driving cars, and I'm always in search for interesting travel destinations around the globe.

 I do computer graphics – producing photo-realistic images of virtual 3D environments.
 I investigate methods for efficient physically based light transport simulation, with the ultimate goal of rendering synthetic pictures that are indistinguishable from real photographs.
 This involves solving various problems arising from the physical nature of light, the mathematical models used to describe light transport, and the practical implementation of the simulation on a computer.
 Check out my publications.

 Computer graphics is a fascinating synergy of science, technology and art, which comes in many different flavors.
 Solving complex mathematical equations and writing intricate computer programs can be very rewarding when the final result is a beautiful picture or a movie that can be also appreciated by non-technicians.
 Realistic image synthesis has applications in animated and feature films, commercials, architectural visualization, industrial design, games, and other areas.

 I obtained a bachelor degree in computer science from Sofia University, Bulgaria, and a master degree from Saarland University, Germany, with an IMPRS fellowship from the Max-Planck Institute.
 I stayed in Saarbrücken as a doctoral student, again supported by IMPRS, and later became a researcher at the Intel Visual Computing Instute.
 I recently did a research internship at Disney Research Zürich and a R&D internship at Weta Digital.
 I have also worked as a consultant at Chaos Group, the creators of the V-Ray renderer.
 I currently work for Solid Angle (now member of the Autodesk family) – the team behind the award-winning Arnold renderer.

-In the real world, light particles (or photons) are emitted from light sources, travel through space, and interact with the objects in the environment, until they finally reach the camera sensors (or our eyes), which in turn record their energy and convert it to an image.
+In the real world, light particles called photons are emitted from light sources, travel through space, and interact with the objects in the environment until absorption.
+Some of them eventually reach the camera sensors (or our eyes), which in turn record the light energy and convert it to an image.
 This process can be simulated on a computer to produce a realistic image of a virtual (i.e. non-existing) environment with physically correct lighting.